lazy-herm/lazy-herm/README.md

 - 👋 Hi, I’m ...
 Marc
 - 👀 I’m interested in ... data processing, manipulation and presentation.
 As an ex-accountant I have a bias towards those things.
 - 🌱 I’m currently learning ...
-Ionic.
-Recently learnt React but may convert to Angular.
-I have a solid base in PHP and Visual Basic.
+NextJS and CompTIA A+.
-- 💞️ I’m looking to collaborate on ... anything that involves data analyitcs.
-Personal hobby includes a personal finance app and goal setting app.
+- 💞️ I’m looking to collaborate on ... anything.
-- 📫 How to reach me ... on tiwtter @lazyherm
+- 📫 How to reach me ... on tiwtter ww.vautheny.com

 <!---
 lazy-herm/lazy-herm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.